Satyaprakashch/Users-Data-EL-Pipeline/README.md

 #### 9. API Endpoint Details:

 ##### a.
 GET /spreadsheets
-Parameters:
+###### Parameters:<br>
-user_spreadsheet_id: The ID of the user's spreadsheet to fetch data from.
+user_spreadsheet_id: The ID of the user's spreadsheet to fetch data from.<br>
-user_range: The cell range to extract data (e.g., "A1:D10).
+user_range: The cell range to extract data (e.g., "A1:D10).<br>
-Description: This endpoint retrieves data from a user's specified Google Sheets document and inserts that data into the owner’s predefined Google Sheets document.
+Description: This endpoint retrieves data from a user's specified Google Sheets document and inserts that data into the owner’s predefined Google Sheets document.<br>
-Response: A success message if data is inserted successfully.
+Response: A success message if data is inserted successfully.<br>
 ##### b.
 GET /privacy-policy
-Description: Returns a message that informs the user about the app’s access policy and prompts them to agree if they wish to proceed.
+Description: Returns a message that informs the user about the app’s access policy and prompts them to agree if they wish to proceed.<br>
-Response: A string message explaining the data access policy.
+Response: A string message explaining the data access policy.<br>
 ##### c.
 GET /
-Description: A simple root endpoint to check if the application is running.
+Description: A simple root endpoint to check if the application is running.<br>
-Response: A dictionary with the message "Application was running".
+Response: A dictionary with the message "Application was running".<br>
 ##### d.
 Swagger UI (Give you detailed documentation about the end Points)
     ```linux
     http://localhost:8000/docs